aws/aws-fpga/FAQs.md

 Yes, but you must first copy the AFI using the [copy-fpga-image](./hdk/docs/copy_fpga_image.md) API.
 You should generate AFIs in one region and use copy to make them available in other regions.
 Copy preserves the Global AFI ID used to load an AFI on a EC2 instance.

 Use [describe-fpga-images](./hdk/docs/describe_fpga_images.md) with the [--region command line option](http://docs.aws.amazon.com/cli/latest/userguide/cli-command-line.html) to list AFIs available in a specific region.
-Use `FpgaImageGlobalId` attribute and `fpga-image-global-id` filter to match AFI copies accross regions.
+Use `FpgaImageGlobalId` attribute and `fpga-image-global-id` filter to match AFI copies across regions.

+**Q: Can I share an AFI with other AWS accounts?**

+Yes, sharing allows accounts other than the owner account to load and use an AFI.
+Use [modify-fpga-image-attribute](./hdk/docs/fpga_image_attributes.md) API to update `loadPermission` attribute to grant/remove AFI load permission.
+AWS AFIs support two load permission types:
+* `UserId`: share AFI with specific AWS accounts using account IDs.
+* `UserGroups`: only supports `all` group to make an AFI public or private.

+Use [reset-fpga-image-attribute](./hdk/docs/fpga_image_attributes.md) API to revoke all load permissions.

+**Q: Can I delete an AFI?**

+Yes, use [delete-fpga-image](./hdk/docs/delete_fpga_image.md) to delete an AFI in a specific region.
+Deleting an AFI in one region does not affect AFIs in other regions.

+Use [delete-fpga-image](./hdk/docs/delete_fpga_image.md) carefully.
+Once all AFIs of the same global AFI ID are deleted, the AFIs cannot be recovered from deletion.
+Review [IAM policy best practices](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) to restrict access to this API.

 **Q: Can I share an AFI with other AWS accounts?**